timchenggu123/KikiApp/README.md

 ![Banner](img/KIKI.png)
 # Kiki Flashcards App
 Kiki is a flashcard app based on the famous [Anki Desktop App](https://apps.ankiweb.net/).
 Kiki allows user to create, manage, and edit flashcards, and is fully compatible with Anki shared decks.
+Visit Kiki at kiki.timgu.me.

+*Note, this repository contains the frontend code for the Kiki Flashcards App.
+The backend code can be found [here](github.com/timchenggu123/kiki-be).*

 ## Features
 ### - Compatible with Anki cards natively, with images and audio support!